 - loss of property items

 Questioning is the time for you and your lawyer to rehearse going to trial without having to deal with a judge monitoring the event.
 You can ask pretty much whatever you want to ask.
 This goes for the opposing party as well.
-If both parties have lawyers it is likely that the lawyers will not only attend to asking the questions, but also object to certain questions that are inappropriate or harmful to their client.
+If both parties have lawyers it is likely that the lawyers will not only attend to asking the questions but also object to certain questions that are inappropriate or harmful to their client.

-Quebec Isn’t Common Law
+Quebec Common Law and Civil Unions